Sendo-A/etl_workflow_python_analysis/excel_python_mysql/README.md

-# Crime Data Import and Database Setup
+# ETL from Flat File to Database using Python

 This script demonstrates how to import data from a CSV file into a MySQL database using Python.
 It involves reading data from a CSV file, creating a database if it doesn't exist, and loading the data into a MySQL table.